bit-broker/website/content/en/docs/getting-started/configuration.md

 ### Advanced Use Cases

-In this section we outline the details of some more advanced use cases.
+In this section, we outline the details of some more advanced use cases.

 {{% alert color="warning" %}}
 Sorry, this section is pending.
 Come back soon...